 Child Labor and Learning

-This paper investigates the impact of working while in school on learning outcomes through the use of a unique micro panel dataset of students in the São Paulo municipal school system.
-The potential endogeneity of working decisions and learning outcomes is addressed through the use of a difference-in-difference estimator and it is shown that the results are robust.
-A negative and significant effect of working on learning outcomes in both math and Portuguese is found.
-The effects of child work from the benchmark regressions range from 3% to 8% of a standard deviation decline in test score which represents a loss of about a quarter to a half of a year of learning on average.
-Additionally, it is found that this effect is likely due to the interference of work with the time kids can devote to school and school work.
+This paper uses a unique micro panel dataset of Brazilian students to investigate the impact of working while in school on learning outcomes.
+The potential endogeneity is addressed through the use of difference-in-difference and instrumental variable estimators.
+A negative effect of working on learning outcomes in math and Portuguese is found.
+The effects of child work range from 3 to 8 percent of a standard deviation decline in test score, which represents a loss of about a quarter to a half of a year of learning on average.

 Suggested Citation: Suggested Citation